LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 |    11| 85.0|    7|
 +------+-----+-----+
 ```
-2. As an alternative you can define the `computeHistogram` (or `computeWeightedHistogram`) function in your code,
+2. As an alternative, you can define the `computeHistogram` (or `computeWeightedHistogram`) function in your code,
 as in this example:
 ```
 Run from the Spark shell.
 Requires Spark 3.1.0 or higher.